 Remember, you don’t need any of these conditions to qualify for disability.
 Any condition qualifies if it prevents you from working.

-If you have already had your SSDI application denied, it is imperative that you speak to a lawyer.
+If you have already had your SSD application denied, it is imperative that you speak to a lawyer.

-Talk to an Athens, Georgia Social Security Disability Lawyer for Free
+Talk to an Athens Social Security Disability Lawyer for Free

 Getting your disability benefits may be the only way to pay your rent.
 Don’t let it slip through your fingers.
 At John Foy & Associates, we believe in helping people like you get the benefits you deserve.
-And we will sit down with you for a FREE consultation.
 Don’t wait.
-Call us at 706-400-4000 or fill out the form to your right and get your FREE consultation today.
+Call us or fill out the form to your right and get your FREE consultation today.